CiBotProject/bot-docs/DEPLOY.md

     - **Note**: if the user types unsupported technology, the CiBot reply with error message
     - **Node**: if the user types supported technology, but incorrect for the project then the bot will create the yaml file.
 But remember that the project will always fail.

-### Build Failure and Create Issue
+### 3. Build Failure and Create Issue
-When build fails the bot will notify the channel, and asks if someone want to create an issue.
+When build fails the bot will notify the dedicated channel, and asks if someone want to create an issue.
+0. Change `isBuildSuccess` to `false` inside **build.config.json** file.
+This will trigger build failure in travis.
+    - The Cibot will notify the dedicated channel after build fails.
+The user can create an issue.
 1. Type ```@cibot create issue``` inside channel where build failure notified.
     - SUCCESS: The bot will ask the user if he/she wants to change the issue title.
         1. Respond `no` to skip changing the default title of the issue.